Virtus Diversified Income & Convertible Fund (NYSE:ACV) to Issue $0.18 Monthly Dividend

-Virtus Diversified Income & Convertible Fund (NYSE:ACV – Get Free Report) declared a monthly dividend on Friday, May 26th, Wall Street Journal reports.
-Investors of record on Friday, August 11th will be paid a dividend of 0.18 per share by the consumer goods maker on Friday, September 1st.
-This represents a $2.16 annualized dividend and a yield of 10.60%.
-The ex-dividend date of this dividend is Thursday, August 10th.
+Virtus Diversified Income & Convertible Fund (NYSE:ACV – Get Free Report) declared a monthly dividend on Monday, May 29th, Wall Street Journal reports.
+Shareholders of record on Friday, August 11th will be given a dividend of 0.18 per share by the consumer goods maker on Friday, September 1st.
+This represents a $2.16 annualized dividend and a yield of 10.75%.
+The ex-dividend date is Thursday, August 10th.

-Virtus Diversified Income & Convertible Fund has raised its dividend payment by an average of 10.5% annually over the last three years and has raised its dividend every year for the last 1 years.
+Virtus Diversified Income & Convertible Fund has increased its dividend by an average of 10.5% per year over the last three years and has increased its dividend every year for the last 1 years.

 Virtus Diversified Income & Convertible Fund Price Performance